 Risk analysis: introduction

-Many ADD measures are specifically intended to prevent cheap imports from countries with lower material and labour costs, in particular the Far East and Eastern Europe, from damaging EU industry.
-For this reason, goods from these regions often attract high rates of ADD/CD.
+Many ADD measures are specifically intended to prevent cheap imports from countries with lower material and labour costs, e.g. the Far East and Eastern Europe, from damaging EU industry.
+For this reason, goods from these regions often attract high rates of ADD/CVD.

 The ‘free at frontier price’ for such goods is often considerably lower than equivalent goods produced in the EU.
-As such, the risk of deliberate mis-description, misclassification/ under valuation to a commodity code with a lower or NIL rate of ADD/CD must be regarded as high.
+As such, the risk of deliberate mis-description/undervaluation/misclassification to a commodity code with a lower or NIL rate of ADD/CVD must be regarded as high.